Ryan-Fried/Final_Project-Group1/README.md

 ![ERD_Draft](https://user-images.githubusercontent.com/91569387/155905655-44a11d79-ee0f-46cc-a857-560a903547fc.png)
 ### Machine Learning
 - SciKitLearn - Machine Learning Library
+- Multiple Linear Regression - to be used to predict life expectancy
+- RandomForest - used to predict the development status of countries
+- KMeans Clustering - used to cluster countries
-- Jupyter Notebook - Used to conduct Multiple Linear Regression and other models
+- Jupyter Notebook - will be used to conduct machine learning analysis
 ### Dashboard
-- AWS - Cloud server
 - Tableau - Visualization focused dashboard

+### AWS - Cloud server